matheusbaptistella/intro-rev-and-pwn/part1-buffer-overflow/README.md

 Segmentation fault
 ```

-In contrast with the initial attempts to exploit the program where the OS realised that the "stack was smashed", now our program finishes with a `Segmentation Fault`.
+In contrast with the initial attempts to exploit the program where the OS realized that the "stack was smashed", now our program finishes with a `Segmentation Fault`.
+This indicates that we tried to access a region in memory which we didn't have permission to.
+Lets take a closer look using GDB: disassemble main and set a break point on the `ret` instruction.
+Then, try sending this `AAAABBBBCCCCDDDDEEEEFFFFGGGGHHHHIIIIJJJJKKKKLLLLMMMM` as input: the program crashes because we overflowed the stack up to the point where we overwrote both the `RBP` registers (check out its value using `info registers`) and the `RIP` register (remember the previous layout of the stack).
+As we can see, we tried to return to address `0x4c4c4c4c4b4b4b4b`, but that address is not in the text segment of memory, therefore we are not allowed to execute whatever instructions are on that address.